Swift Talk # 424

 We start a new macOS project to explore Swift 6's concurrency features.

-00:06 In our workshops, there are a few specific links we always want to share with our students, and today we'd like to build a tiny browser that lets us bookmark and maybe even crawl these sites, and enable both a full-text search and a visual way of searching through them.
-We want to take a snapshot of a webpage and store it, so that we can very quickly navigate to the link when people ask a question about the page's topic.
+00:06 In our workshops, there are a few specific links we always want to share with our students, and today we'd like to build a tiny browser that lets us bookmark and maybe even crawl these sites, as well as enable both a full-text search and a visual way of searching through them.
+We want to take a snapshot of a webpage and store it so that we can very quickly navigate to the link when people ask a question about the page's topic.

 02:25 Let's begin by setting up a basic skeleton for a Mac app so that we have something to play with, and then we'll look into the concurrency concepts.